-An interview with Aneko Yusag
+An interview with Aneko Yusagi

 1. When did you first get the idea to combine gaming with writing a light novel?

 Note: Aneko's posts to the website referenced above received millions of views before they were collected and published in print.

 2. Where does the inspiration for your characters come from?
 Are the characters inspired by people who exist in your life?

 I don't typically model characters on people I know, though the only exceptions are some of the enemy characters.
 There are some enemies that are very unreasonable and violent--I based them on some people I know.

 3. What are some of the books that inspire you?

-I was most inspired by online games, specifically by a defense-specialized crusader character in "Ragnarok Online."
+I was mostly inspired by online games, specifically by a defense-specialized crusader character in "Ragnarok Online."
 It is a very powerful and dependable class, but it's virtually impossible to level one up without a party.

 4. The main character, Naofumi, displays conflicting moral tones.
-He seems considerate yet often crass at the same time, to down right immoral as well, as with his laissez faire attitude toward slavery.
+He seems considerate yet often crass at the same time, to downright immoral as well, as with his laissez faire attitude toward slavery.
 Could you explain your intention by creating a character with rapidly wavering moral tones?

-I like to think of Naofumi like a mirror.
+I like to think of Naofumi as being like a mirror.
 He responds to kindness with kindness, and to evil with evil.
 Like a shard from a broken mirror, he has some pointy edges, but in the end he's a sympathetic character who cares for others.

 As for purchasing a slave, he was forced to do it because of his situation--he needed help from others in a time and place where no one would help him.
-In the modern world, were people are moved and controlled by money, company employees have a lot in common with slaves.
+In the modern world, where people are moved and controlled by money, company employees have a lot in common with slaves.